 Our goal is to support individual students to be the best that they can be, and to embed proven wellbeing strategies across the whole school environment, in order to improve our students’ contextual wellbeing.
 Contextual wellbeing is a concept developed by Dr Helen Street, who defines it as ‘a state of health, happiness and positive engagement (in learning) that arises from membership of an equitable, inclusive and cohesive school environment.’

-Examples of approaches and practices that promote contextual wellbeing include our vertical whānau group system, our House system, peer support, assemblies and year level meetings, whole school wellbeing initiatives led by our Senior Executive, Year 13 Wellbeing Day and Year 12 Wellbeing programme.
+Examples of approaches and practices that promote contextual wellbeing include our vertical whānau group system, our House system, peer support, assemblies and year level meetings, whole school wellbeing initiatives led by our Senior Executive, our Tuakana-Teina relationships and Year 12 Wellbeing programme.

 Key Pastoral Staff

-The principal, Ms Jeanette Duffy, and the deputy principals, Ms Cindy Ford and Mrs Philippa Carter, are also part of the pastoral care team, meeting regularly with pastoral staff and supporting students and whānau when needed.
+The principal, Ms Amanda Gibbs, the deputy principals, Ms Cindy Ford and Mrs Philippa Carter, and assistant principal, Ms Ilana De Ras, are also part of the pastoral care team, meeting regularly with pastoral staff and supporting students and whānau when needed.

 Year 11 and 12 Dean